 What comprises the drivetrain?

-Over misheard as drivechain, the word drivetrain comes from automotive mechanics where it is used to describe all of the components between the engine and the driven wheels.
-It does the job of transferring power from the engine to the wheels.
-The bicycle equivalent is essentially the same.
-It is the parts between the rider and the wheel that transmit power from the riders legs to the rear wheel.
-These parts are the cogs on the crankset (known as chainrings), the cogs on the rear wheel (known either as the freewheel or cassette) and the chain that runs on both of them.
+On a derailleur-geared bike the drivetrain is made up of the cogs on the crankset (known as chainrings), the cogs on the rear wheel (known either as the freewheel or cassette) and the chain that runs between them.
 Often the chainrings are separate pieces that can be removed individually from the cranks, but sometimes they are peened together into one piece.
 Freewheels and cassettes are both complete stacks of cogs which are replaced as a whole.
 Freewheels are an older style that has the freewheel mechanism (that allows you stop pedaling while coasting) built in, where cassettes are a newer style that slides onto a freewheel mechanism that is built into the hub.

 How does a drivetrain wear out?

 All of the parts of a drivetrain are metal and as they move against each other they create friction which wears their surfaces.
 The chain wears against the inside edges of the teeth on the cogs and each of the moving parts of the chain wears against adjoining parts of the chain.
-As the chain wears internally with each rotation, it effectively elongates-the distance between each of the chain pins increases ever so slightly.
+As the chain wears internally with each rotation, it effectively elongates.
 As the chain elongates, it no longer sits perfectly between the teeth and starts to ride up higher and higher on the edge of the teeth.
-This accelerates the wearing of the teeth as the chain is now grinding onto and off of them as you pedal.
+This in turn wears the teeth since the chain is now grinding onto and off of them as you pedal.

-The wearing of both chain and cogs isn’t very noticeable initially as the wearing of the cogs opens up the gap between the teeth so the elongated chain can still sit in place.
-Eventually though, the chain gets really worn and it will ride so high on the edge of each progressive tooth that it will sit right on top of a tooth and then clunk down into place on the other side, skipping a gap altogether.
-This skipping is most likely to happen under load which, in practice, means at the least convenient times.
-Like when taking off from the lights or getting out of the saddle to pedal hard up a hill.
+If the wear of a drivetrain progresses too far, the chain will ride so high that it can slip over a tooth on the cassette.
+This skipping is most likely to happen under load, like when taking off from the lights or getting out of the saddle to pedal hard up a hill.
 It will jolt you forward and can result in an accident.
 A well maintained bike will never experience this.
 A bike that isn’t serviced at all might do this after 2 or 3 years, depending on many factors.

 What does a drivetrain cost?

 Drivetrain components vary widely in quality, weight and cost.
-For a typical commuter bike the chain and cassette are likely to be $45 each (give or take) and the chainrings could be anywhere from $25 to $150 with most averaging about $50.
-The work itself is rarely done in isolation and is usually part of a service or overhaul which is between $90 and $180 in labour.
-With a few other parts such as brake pads and cables it can easily turn into a $300 job.
+For a 9 speed commuter bike the chain and cassette are likely to be $45 each (give or take) and the chainrings could be around $50 each.
+Different setups will vary greatly, but we will be able to advise you about your individual setup.
+Drivetrain replacement is rarely done in isolation and is usually part of a service or overhaul which is between $100 and $200 in labour.

 How long should a drivetrain last?

 This is a difficult question to answer as there are so many factors influencing the life of a drivetrain.
-These include condition, cleanliness, lubrication, range of gears used, pedaling style and quality of components.
+These include condition, cleanliness, lubrication, range of gears used, pedalling style and quality of components.
 A chain is likely to last anywhere from 2000km – 5000km.
 Catch it at this point and you might be able to replace it for another 2000km – 5000km on the same cogs.
 Leave it longer and you’re likely to be up for a whole new drivetrain.
 Someone who rides 5km each way to work, 5 days a week, 48 weeks a year, can easily clock up 2500km a year just in commuting.
 On a 9 or 10 speed geared bike, that sort of person is likely to wear through a chain in a year or potentially even less.
-If left unchecked, it might not be problematic for twice as long, excepting a slow deterioration in shifting (because the chain is less stiff laterally).

 What can be done to increase the life of a drivetrain?